seanoneill-payroc/event-driven-demo/README.md

 * webhookmanagement service will drop this notification job into a separate exchange
 * webhookmanagement service will monitor event exchange for failed webhook jobs to determine and apply retry/abandon strategy
+* webhookmanagement service will manage and expose provide state projections
 * webhook processor (n) will pick up notification jobs
   * explore priority queue/routing - approach would be to have 1 processor only on *.p10, and a second that handles all nature of a message bus is that it is FIFO, but by providing a dedicated processor, in addition to the rest, this should provide reasonable coverage for priorty messages.
 * service correlation tracking (leverage rabbit, correlation middleware) headers
 * configurable scale (events produced, and consumer)
+* should implement a very basic event store